KayTrust/kaytrust.github.io/docs/Specs/Trusted-Credentials.md

 # Purpose

 Verifiable credentials make claims about a subject.
-While it is possible for a verifier to deterministically check that the credential actually came from its listed issuer without modification, the decision of whether that issuer is _relevant_ for the claims is subjective.
+While it is possible for a verifier to deterministically check that a credential actually came from its listed issuer without modifications, the decision of whether that issuer is _relevant_ for the claims is subjective.

 For example, a police officer in Germany might verify that a driving license from Canada is genuine, but that doesn't mean they will accept the Canadian government as a relevant authority and let you drive.
 That decision is up to the police and based e.g. on international agreements between countries.

-In some cases, the criteria are as simple as recognizing a set of authorities for certain types of claims or credentials.
-In some other cases, the decision involves delegated trust and roots of authority, similar to the Public Key Infrastructure (PKI) for X.509 certificates but with different chains of trust depending on the type of information – the authorities for academic credentials are not the same as for citizenship or banking information.
+In some cases, verifiers' criteria are as simple as recognizing a set of authorities for certain types of claims or credentials.
+In other cases, the decision involves delegation and roots of authority.
+Such a setup is similar to the Public Key Infrastructure (PKI) for X.509 certificates, but with different chains of trust depending on the type of information – the authorities for academic credentials are not the same as for citizenship or banking information.

 # Definitions and concepts